suffolklibraries/lgc/content/collections/events/more-than-mum-coffee-morning-05-05.md

     content:
       -
         type: text
-        text: 'This is a drop-in event so no booking is required'
+        text: 'This is a drop-in event so no booking is required.'
+  -
+    type: heading
+    attrs:
+      level: 3
+    content:
+      -
+        type: text
+        text: 'How to get there'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'Coffee Morning takes place at The Cult Café, IP3 0FS.
+On the Waterfront in Ipswich, car parks and transport links are nearby. '
 cta: |-
   This event is run by the future female Society, For more information please get in touch via:

   [https://www.futurefemalesociety.org](https://www.futurefemalesociety.org)
 updated_by: a7fabfbc-be93-4390-9bfe-3a08c02f87a1
-updated_at: 1679999852
+updated_at: 1680704688
 attendance_information: Mums!
 ---
 Come and join for the new More Than Mums Coffee Mornings in Ipswich!